Border Patrol raids migrant aid camp in Arivaca

 No volunteers were arrested or charged with a crime, Vazquez said.
 They were released when agents finished searching the property.

-No More Deaths volunteers said agents refused to show the search warrant when the agents entered the camp, which is located on private property.
-Volunteers later were shown a copy of the warrant, which they said "specified the seizure of all cell phones and paperwork, in a clear attempt to suppress documentation of their actions," according to the news release from No More Deaths.
+No More Deaths volunteers said agents refused to show the search warrant when the agents entered the camp, which is on private property.
+Volunteers later were shown a copy of the warrant, which they said “specified the seizure of all cellphones and paperwork, in a clear attempt to suppress documentation of their actions,” according to the news release from No More Deaths.

 Roy Villareal, chief patrol agent for the Tucson Sector, said in a Friday afternoon tweet that agents “detected a group of suspected border crossers moving north from the international border southeast of Arivaca” on Thursday.